cdzombak/mac-install/SPEC.md

 Each software item must contain an artifact.
 All other keys are optional, including name.
 Keys are:

 - `name`: human-readable software name (optional, defaults to artifact display name)
+- `note`: optional note displayed to the user when working with this software (optional)
 - `persist`: boolean indicating whether to remember the user's choice not to install this software (optional, defaults to false)
 - `install`: a list of installation steps.
 Each step is a key/value pair.
 The key must be one of:
     - `brew`: install software using `brew install packagename`